-The Bank's liquidity risk exposure is monitored and managed by the Asset and Liability Management Committee (ALCO) on a regular basis.
+The Bank's liquidity risk exposure is monitored and managed by the Treasury Group, under strict oversight and guidance by Asset and Liability Management Committee (ALCO) of the Bank.

 This process includes:

 - a.
 Projecting cash flows and considering the level of liquid assets necessary in relation thereto; - b.
 Monitoring balance sheet liquidity ratios against internal and regulatory requirements; - c.
 Maintaining a diverse range of funding sources with adequate back-up facilities; - d.
 Managing the concentration and profile of debt maturities; - e.
 Monitoring depositor concentration in order to avoid undue reliance on large individual depositors and ensure a satisfactory overall funding mix; - f.
 Maintaining up to date liquidity and funding contingency plans.
 These plans identify early indicators of stress conditions and describe actions to be taken in the event of difficulties arising from systemic or other crises while minimizing any adverse long-term implications for the business. - g.
 Regular conduct of stress testing, coupled with testing of contingency funding plans from time to time.